 |Dive Adventures||Snorkeling Tour Operator||(721) 544-2640||2.8 mi.
 South of Central Marigot|

 |Ocean Explorers||Snorkeling Equipment Rental Service||(721) 544-5252||1.8 mi.
 Southeast of Central Point Pirouette|

 |Scuba Fun||Snorkeling Tour Operator||(721) 542-3966||0.5 mi.
 Southeast of Central Philipsburg|

 |The Scuba Shop||Snorkeling Equipment Rental Service||(059) 087-4801||2.3 mi.
 South of Central Marigot|

-To learn more about snorkeling, including helpful suggestions and tips for beginners and "pros" check out our detailed Caribbean snorkeling article.
+To learn more about snorkeling, including useful tips and suggestions for beginners and "pros" check out this comprehensive guide to snorkeling in the Caribbean.

 The great thing about snorkeling in Sint Maarten is that you also have access to French St. Martin's waters as well, so if you plan a trip that revolves around the sport you'll never run out of underwater sites to see.

 Help us improve!
 We welcome your corrections and suggestions.